aws-samples/amazon-lookout-for-vision-batch-processing/README.md

 # Batch Image Processing with Amazon Lookout for Vision

+Amazon Lookout for Vision is a machine learning (ML) service that spots defects and anomalies in visual representations using computer vision (CV).
+With Amazon Lookout for Vision, manufacturing companies can increase quality and reduce operational costs by quickly identifying differences in images of objects at scale.
+For example, Amazon Lookout for Vision can be used to identify missing components in products, damage to vehicles or structures, irregularities in production lines, miniscule defects in silicon wafers, and other similar problems.
+Amazon Lookout for Vision uses ML to see and understand images from any camera as a person would, but with an even higher degree of accuracy and at a much larger scale.
+Amazon Lookout for Vision allows customers to eliminate the need for costly and inconsistent manual inspection, while improving quality control, defect and damage assessment, and compliance.
+In minutes, you can begin using Amazon Lookout for Vision to automate inspection of images and objects–with no machine learning expertise required.

+How it works:

+Step 1: Collect images that show normal and defective products from your production line and load them in to the Amazon Lookout for Vision console.
+Step 2: Label images as normal or anomalous and Lookout for Vision will automatically build a model for you in minutes.
+Tune your model to improve defect detection by adding images to the dataset.
+Step 3: Use the Amazon Lookout for Vision dashboard to monitor defects and improve processes.
+Step 4: Automate visual inspection processes real-time or in-batch and receive notifications when defects are detected.
+Step 5: Make continuous improvements by providing feedback on the identified product defects.

-In this post, we show how you can build cost-optimal batch solution with Amazon Lookout for Vision which provision your custom model at scheduled times, process all your images, and then deprovision your resources to avoid incurring extra cost.
+In this solution, we show how you can build cost-optimal batch solution with Amazon Lookout for Vision which provision your custom model at scheduled times, process all your images, and then deprovision your resources to avoid incurring extra cost.

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI or using the Cloudformation links below.
 It includes the following files and folders: